Monday, December 29, 2008

 While creating this card, I also happened upon a bow which lays flatter and doesn't have a hard, thick knot at the center.
 To attach my ribbon, I wrapped it around the front panel and then pulled both ends through a hole punched in the monogrammed oval.
 Here is the part that is important, do not cross the ends and tie before you make the first loop.
 Just make the first loop and proceed with the bow.
 The result is a bow that is softer and flatter and easier to mail without additional postage!

-Stamps: Playful Ovals and Mix It Up! by Kitchen Sink Stamps
+Stamps: Mix It Up!
+Clear Stamps by Kitchen Sink Stamps

 Paper: Basic Black, Sahara Sand, Very Vanilla by Stampin' Up